ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 )
 ```

-- Place the files in C:\PythonXX\, where pip and Python are installed.
+- Place the files in C:\PythonXX\, where Pip and Python are installed.
 - Make sure the path is in the environment variables or exported (we assume this is understood and done).
-- Open the shell (cmd), go to the C:\PythonXX\ directory.
+- Open the shell, go to the C:\PythonXX\ directory.
 - Build the executable by calling the `setup.py` script with the Python version of our choice.

 ```python